wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 Convert the file `ex_4.csv` to BUFR format.

-### Exercise 5: create mappings for hourly synop with WIGOS Station Identifier
+### Exercise 5: Create mappings for hourly synop with WIGOS Station Identifier
 Navigate to the `ex_5` directory:

 ```bash